Dark-minds26/PathFinder/README.md

 ## Leakage-Aware Evaluation

-Training and evaluation data are separated before evaluating learner-dependent recommendation signals.

-The objective is to reduce the risk of evaluating the model using information that would not have been available when making the original recommendation.
+Training and evaluation are separated to reduce the risk of evaluating learner signals using information that would not have been available at recommendation time.

----

 ## Chronological Learning Features

-Learning-event features are designed around event ordering.

-Historical learner state should be constructed from information available before the relevant learning event rather than future outcomes.
+Learning-event features are designed around event ordering so historical learner state is constructed from information available before the relevant event.

----

 ## Shared Feature Engineering

-Feature engineering logic is centralized to reduce the risk of training and serving using different feature definitions.
+Feature engineering is centralized so training and serving use consistent feature definitions.

 ```text
 Training Data